Splash Planet

 Splash Planet is an amusement park and water park located in the city of Hastings, New Zealand.
 The park was opened in its current form in 1998.

 Fantasyland

 Fantasyland first opened in Easter of 1967.
-It contained several attractions, including a miniature railway, mini-golf, a steamboat ride, play structures, and flat rides.
+It contained several attractions, including a miniature railway, mini-golf, a steamboat ride, play structures, and a few flat rides.
 By the 1990s, the park was beginning to show its age, and the Hastings District Council proposed that it be redeveloped into a waterpark.
 At the time of its conception the council had decided that the park would be a money spinner and was certain that it would supplement the taxes that local residents paid.
 The park was also hoped to attract people from outside the region to visit the region and spend money not only at the park but also at local business within the city.

 Construction

 Construction of the new waterpark facilities was done by Alexander Construction, a local company who has worked on many other large attractions within Hawke's Bay.
 Work began in July 1998, and finished before the new year, taking only 4.5 months to complete.
 This was done at a cost of $4,700,000.